 We do this because we have low self-esteem.

 With little self-worth, we’re not good at setting healthy boundaries.
 Or caring about ourselves first.
 So, we are ripe for manipulation by them.
-We believe them we they tell us their behaviour is our fault.
+We believe them we they tell us their behavior is our fault.
 We put their needs above our own.

 Narcissists detect we have an inner void of shame that tells us we are not good enough.

 It comes somewhere from our childhood.
 They know exactly what buttons to press.
-The ones that wound that damaged inner child.
+The ones that wound and that damaged inner child.
 Also, the ones that soothe us and make us feel special and good again.

 When they love-bomb us at the start.
 When they pour out their love for us after abusing us, we’re grateful for it.
 It fills that void.
 It makes the emptiness go away.